allentown521/FocusTwitterX/README.md

 ## About

-**harpy** is an alternative Twitter client that focuses on a nice user experience with unique features.
+**FocusTwitter X** is an alternative Twitter client that focuses on a nice user experience with unique features.

-This project has been in development since late 2018 and aims to be a good example for a medium-large sized Flutter app with a focus on code quality and maintainability.

 Some interesting features of the app include: